CPrich905/sei-project-1/README.md

 ## Wins
 A huge win for me was building the game from scratch, pushing the limits of everything I had learned so far.
 My familiarity with class constructors, scope, and timers has improved significantly throughout this project.

 Having reached a minimum viable product by end of day 5 allowed me to spend the majority of day 6 on styling and user experience.
-Having struggled getting to grips with CSS earlier in the course, I intentionally kept the styling comparatively simple.
-My main aim was to stay true to the original concept: simple layouts with classic arcade-style fonts and bright colours.
+Having struggled getting to grips with CSS earlier in the course, I intentionally kept the styling simple.
+My main aim was to stay true to the original with classic arcade-style fonts and bright colours.

 I was also much more content with manipulating my code towards the end of the project,  and was particularly happy with the speed and comfortability with which I created my scoreboard which I believe shows marked progression from my first few lines of code.

+## Key Learnings
+This project focused on simple JavaScript and ended with me feeling much more familiar with core concepts, in particular timers and "if else" statements.

 ## Future Features
 The priority task would be to fix the above mentioned bugs.
 Beyond that, I would like to add in a leaderboard using local storage and sound effects for firing.